 Section 201 (b) of the Social Security Act requires the Board of Trustees to present each year a statement of the actuarial status of the trust fund.
 In the seventh annual report of the Board, new cost illustrations were presented taking into account the foreseeable effects of the war and the brief postwar period to the date of that report.
-In the previous report, the eighth, no essential changes were made in these cost estimates other than to allow for the new contribution schedule introduced in the Social Security Act amendments of 1947.
-The past year's experience has not indicated a need to modify these estimates, although the work of revision is necessarily a continuous process.
+In the succeeding reports no essential changes were made in these cost estimates other than to allow for the new contribution schedule introduced in the Social Security Act Amendments of 1947.
+The consideration of social security legislation by the Congress, resulting in the passage of H. R. 6000 by the House of Representatives on October 5, 1949, necessitated extensive actuarial cost estimating for various proposed changes.
+Accordingly, new cost bases involving postwar developments have not been fully developed but are being worked upon.